 PRT Scheduling and Frequency

-• Alternate between strength, endurance, and mobility exercises
+• Alternate strength, endurance, and mobility exercises

-• Incorporate a mix of individual and group activities
+• Incorporate both individual and group activities

 Risk Management and Safety